CDCgov/irma-viz/README.md

 For direct correspondence on the project, feel free to contact: [Samuel S.
 Shepard](mailto:sshepard@cdc.gov), Centers for Disease Control and Prevention or reach out to other [contributors](CONTRIBUTORS.md).

+### Development Process

+IRMA-Viz is maintained by contributors in CDC/NCIRD/ID who develop changes through the project repository.
+Proposed changes should be made in a feature branch and submitted as a pull request for review before they are merged.

 ### Public Domain Standard Notice